captanlevi/named-entity-relation/README.md

  ```
  sequence_length*n_labels
  ```
  These are just scores for each labels at each time step.
 I said score and not probablities.
-This is because we do not apply softmax layer at the end for the outputs... you can check the reason [here](https://stackoverflow.com/questions/58377983/which-actvation-function-to-use-for-linear-chain-crf-classifier).
+This is because we do not apply softmax layer at the end for the outputs.
+ ## Do not use softmax
+ You can check the reason [here](https://stackoverflow.com/questions/58377983/which-actvation-function-to-use-for-linear-chain-crf-classifier).
 I have tried putting a softmax layer at the end of the Bi-lstm outputs and it actually gives terrible results !!!